XuewenWangUGA/GMATA/README.md

 ## Main functions
 This is the software GMATA at GitHUB
-What is software GMATA v2.2 (latest)
+What is software GMATA
-Genome-wide Microsatellite Analyzing Toward Application (GMATA) is a software for Simple Sequence Repeats (SSR) analyses, and SSR marker designing and mapping in any DNA sequences.
+Genome-wide Microsatellite Analyzing Toward Application (GMATA) is a software for Simple Sequence Repeats (SSR or STR) identification, and SSR marker designing and polymorhism mapping in any DNA sequences, not matter how big your file is.
 It has the following functions:
 1. SSR mining; good for all SSRs:microsatellites, satellites, any tadem repeats
 2. Statistical analysis and plotting;
 3. SSR loci graphic viewing;
 4. Marker designing;
 5. ploymorphism screen;
 6. Electronic mapping and marker transferability investigation.
-GMATA is accurate, sensitive and fast.
+7. Sequence file format conversion: Fastq to fasta GMATA is accurate, sensitive and fast.
 It was designed to process large genomic sequence data sets, especially large whole genome sequences.
 In theory, genomes of any size can be analyzed by GMATA easily.
 Software GMATA works on sever, desktop or even laptop, and it can run in graphic interface with just clicks or run in command line or in automated pipeline.
 It is also cross-platform and supports Unix/Linux, Win and Mac.
 Results from software GMATA can be directly graphically displayed with genome or gene features in Gbrowser and easily integrated with any genomic database.

 ## Citing this software: